Product Tear-down VonsShef

 Finding \( \tau \)

-$$ Power = \tau \cdot A_{SA} \cdot \tfrac{D_r}{2} \cdot \omega_{free} $$Where the effective surface area of the rotor is
+$$ Power = \tau \cdot A_{SA} \cdot \tfrac{D_r}{2} \cdot \omega_{free} $$

 \(A_{SA} = \pi \cdot D_r \cdot L_r \)